chloeandisabel/happi/README.md

 [Heroku API](https://devcenter.heroku.com/articles/platform-api-reference)
 client written in [Elixir](http://elixir-lang.org/).

-Happi provides structs for most of the resources exposed by Heroku's API.
-A standard set of functions (`list/2`, `get/3`, `create/3`, `update/3`, and `delete/3`) is useable by all of them.
+Happi defines structs for most of the resources exposed by Heroku's API as well as the functions `list/2`, `get/3`, `create/3`, `update/3`, and `delete/3` as appropriate.
 Some structs come with additional functions as dictated by the Heroku API.

 ## Installation